Disordered Parity Anomalous Semimetal

-Consider a semi-magnetic structure of topological insulator as shown in Fig. \ref{fig:phase}(a), in which the magnetic ions are doped on the top layer of the film to form a ferromagnetic layer.
-The tight-binding model was introduced for topological insulator and studied extensively \cite{Zhang2009:NatPhys,Liu2010:PRB,Chu2011:PRB},
+\textit{Model} \textit{and Hall conductivity}---Consider a semi-magnetic structure of narrow-gap insulator film as shown in Fig. \ref{fig:phase}(a), in which the magnetic ions are doped on the top layer of the film to form a ferromagnetic layer.
+The tight-binding model was introduced to describe the system \citep{shen2012topological},